FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `email`: The user's email address.
 * `email_verified`: A boolean that determines if the user's email address has been verified.
 * `gender`: A string describing the user's gender.
-* `birthdate`: The user's birthdate as an ISO 8601:2004 YYYY-MM-DD formated string.
+* `birthdate`: The user's birthdate as an ISO 8601:2004 YYYY-MM-DD formatted string.
-* `zoneinfo`: The timezone that the user is in.
+* `zoneinfo`: The time zone that the user is in.
 * `locale`: The user's preferred locale as an ISO 639-1 Alpha-2 language code in lowercase and an ISO 3166-1 Alpha-2 [ISO3166‑1] country code in uppercase, separated by a dash.
 * `phone_number`: The user's telephone number.
 * `phone_number_verified`: A boolean that determines if the user's phone number has been verified.